AChezick/Capstone2/README.md

 Steps for modified Thompson Sampling:

-I modified the traditional Thompson Sampling steps to impose a small penality if a bandit is chosen and the beta
+I modified the traditional Thompson Sampling steps.
+Rather than using the beta if

+impose a small penality if a bandit is chosen and the beta is

 ## Results